Other extensions#

 Creating a new JupyterLab extension#

-You can easily create a new JupyterLab extension by using a cookiecutter.
-You can read more documentation about cookiecutters here, but the process is fairly straight-forward.
+You can easily create a new JupyterLab extension by using the official copier template, documented here.

-the cookiecutter will ask for some basic information about your project.
-Once completed, it will create a directory containing several files, all forming the base of your project.
+which will ask you to fill some basic information about your project.
+Once completed, the directory will be populated with several files, all forming the base of your project.
 You will mostly work in the index.ts file, located in the src folder.

-An example of creating a simple JupyterLab extension, which also contains the instructions of how to fill the information asked by the cookiecutter, can be found here.
+An example of creating a simple JupyterLab extension, which also contains the instructions of how to fill the information asked by the copier template, can be found here.

 Importing JupyterLab-Blockly#